 • PLACE all gravy ingredients into mixer; cook 15 min/110°C/reverse/speed1/cap off.
 Pour gravy through a sieve and discard solids (see notes).
 If it needs more time to thicken place it back into the mixer and extend the time.

 • PREHEAT oven to 240°C fan/ 260°C static (500°F).
 Place pork onto a lined baking tray.
-Brush with extra oil or vinegar and bake for a further 30-40 minutes or until golden and crisp.
+Brush with extra oil or vinegar and roast 30-40 minutes or until golden and crisp.
 Serve roasted pork with gravy and your favourite mash.

 Video